ckeditor/ckeditor5/docs/framework/guides/tutorials/data-from-external-source.md

 │   └── theme
 │       └── externaldatawidget.css
 │
-│   ... the rest of the plugin files go here as well.
+│   ... the rest of the plugin files goes here as well.
 │
 └── webpack.config.js
 ```

-You can see that the external data widget feature has an established plugin structure: the master (glue) plugin (`external-data-widget/externaldatawidget.js`), the "editing" (`external-data-widget/externaldatawidgetediting.js`) and the "UI" (`external-data-widget/externaldatawidgetui.js`) parts.
+You can see that the external data widget feature follows an established plugin structure: the master (glue) plugin (`external-data-widget/externaldatawidget.js`), the "editing" (`external-data-widget/externaldatawidgetediting.js`) and the "UI" (`external-data-widget/externaldatawidgetui.js`) parts.

 The master (glue) plugin: